oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   Live network information.
 Motivation:
     -   Avoid continuous fetching of all the information.
     -   Improve scalability.
-    -   Allow for the possibility to have event response actions to fix network problems.
+    -   Allow for the possibility to have event response actions to handle network changes (e.g. hotplug a host nic, nic going offline).

 ### Owner